Nite Ize Inova Swipe-to-Shine Microlight

 Wet hands are a problem for sure.
 The old version can be gripped and activated with dripping wet hands.
 The squeeze on/off method works just fine with wet hands because I tend to have to grip tighter when my hands are wet.
 The swipe is a little tricky with dry hands and very hard with wet hands.

-Then there’s that obvious difference in size.
-I’m assuming that the increased size of the latest STS version is due to all the electronics needed to enable the fancy new swipe technology, or the larger lithium 2032 batteries.
+Is Bigger Better?
+Then there's that obvious difference in size.
+I'm assuming that the increased size of the latest STS version is due to all the electronics needed to enable the fancy new swipe technology, or the larger lithium 2032 batteries.
 My old one takes two lithium 2016 batteries.
-It’s also heavier at 0.57oz, close to twice that of the older version at 0.32oz.
+It's also heavier at 0.57oz, close to twice that of the older version at 0.32oz.

 Both of these LED microlights will get the job done.
 They are both water and shock resistant and super bright (16 lumens in high mode on the STS version).
 The body of the newer STS microlight has a textured rubberized feel to it that definitely provides an improved grip, and both have the large rubber thumb grip pads.